Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - "My Buddy Vinny" and "Play the Detective" bingo goals should no longer occasionally fail and then succeed.
 The failure will only happen in a real failure scenario.
 - Randomized dialog in the intro and outro will be spoken by the original character speaking the line.
 - Clones spawned from Crowd Control will now shoot fire extinguishers that they use in front of them, instead of in an arbitrary direction.
+- One book in Area 51 Sector 3 (Mission 15) will now be properly switched from Jacob's Shadow to The Man Who Was Thursday for both Male and Female JC (Previously, Female JC would still see Jacob's Shadow).
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.